What is Conductive Education?

 History of Conductive Education

-Dr. András Pet?, a physician and educator, developed Conductive Education in Hungary in 1945.
-His method pioneered a new way to rehabilitate children and adults with motor disabilities due to damages to the central nervous system.
-While other children learn physical movement through assimilation within their peer groups, the motor disabled child must be taught to develop these same movements as a skill set.
-Dr. Peto believed that problems of movement were due to problems of learning and that an individual with a motor disability could learn and develop functional movement through active participation in motor tasks.
+Dr. András PetÅ‘, a physician and educator, developed Conductive Education in Hungary in 1945.
+His method pioneered a new way to rehabilitate children and adults with motor disabilities.
+While typical children learn physical movement spontaneously through play and trial and error, children with motor disabilities need more specific instruction and practice to learn meaningful movement.
+Dr. Peto believed that individuals with a motor disabilities could learn and develop functional movement through active participation in specific motor tasks.

 PXL_20210601_201652611.jpg